-Our first house address in Baroda was 108, Vithlesh Apartment, near Jayratna building, on the first floor.
-I started my LKG from Shreyas Vidyalaya, Polo Ground.
-The school was near to our apartment.
-I remember walking to school with my mom or dad.
-We lived there until I completed my fifth standard, 1987.
+Our first house in Baroda was at 108, Vithlesh Apartment, near the Jayratna building, on the first floor.
+I began my LKG at Shreyas Vidyalaya, Polo Ground, which was close to our apartment.
+I remember the walk to school from my apartment with my mom or dad, past the old cowshed that stood along the way.

-Our next-door neighbors were a Parsi family.
-I have fond memories of Adil and Beena from my childhood.
+Our next-door neighbors were a Parsi family, and I have fond memories of Adil and Beena from my childhood.
 They were either in high school or college at the time.
-I loved the delicious aroma of veg pulav that wafted from their kitchen.
-The Parsi aunty, a school teacher, had a tradition of putting rangoli designs outside her flat every day.
+I especially loved the delicious aroma of vegetable pulav that would waft from their kitchen.
+The Parsi aunty was a school teacher.
+She had a tradition of creating rangoli designs outside her flat every day.
 Occasionally, I found myself on the receiving end of strong warnings when I accidentally stepped on her artwork.
-When we eventually moved to Priyadarshini Nagar, Aunty and Beena came to pay us a visit.
-Little did I know that it would be the last time I would see them.
+We also had a pleasant relationship with the Nambiar family, who lived on the second floor.
+Right next to their home lived Darshan—my childhood best friend.

-They were among the few families in the entire apartment complex who had a television set.
-I would often visit their apartment to watch the ASIAN GAMES, which was hosted in India for the first time in 1982, featuring the popular mascot ‘Appu.’
-However, after a few years, Darshan and his parents bid farewell to Baroda
+They were among the few families in the entire apartment complex who owned a television.
+I often visited their home to watch the ASIAN GAMES, which were hosted in India for the first time in 1982 and featured the popular mascot ‘Appu.’
+A few years later, Darshan and his parents bid farewell to Baroda.

 Subsequently, another family moved into that flat, and we maintained a friendly relationship with them as well.
 My mother used to visit their home to see ‘mammy,’ and I can vividly recall mammy’s warm smile on her wrinkled face, adorned with a large, red ‘Bindi’ on her forehead.

-I remember the day when Dad purchased a BPL Stereo.
-I was absolutely thrilled to see the stereo, at first I thought it was a television set.
+I also remember the day Dad brought home a BPL stereo.
+I was absolutely thrilled—at first, I mistook it for a television set!

 I was six years old when my brother was born.
-We went by flight to Kottayam during vacation.
-I was curious to see the pilot and tried to peek inside the pilot’s cabin, but no luck.
-I loved the food served on the flight.
-I took a few spoons home.
-In those days, it was my ardent desire to become a pilot.
-On our return trip to Baroda, dad was not with us.
-We traveled alone.
-Dad met us at the Bombay airport.
+I still remember the flight to Kerala.
+I was curious to see the pilot and tried to peek into the cockpit, but had no luck.
+I loved the food they served on the flight and even took a few spoons home as souvenirs.
+At that time, it was my ardent dream to become a pilot.
+On our return trip to Baroda, we traveled alone.
+Dad met us later at the Bombay airport.

 Vacations were a very special time for me.
-We used to go to Kottayam every year.
-I loved the train journey.
-It was a 3 day, 2-night journey.
-My mom’s mother, whom I call Ammachy, was healthy and energetic in those days.
-She used to prepare delicious food.
-I loved watching ducks and hens.
-I used to pick eggs from the hen’s cottage.
+Every year, we traveled to Kottayam, and I especially loved the train journey—It was a 3 day, 2-night journey.
+My mom’s mother, whom I lovingly called Ammachy, was healthy and full of energy in those days.
+She was an excellent cook, and I always looked forward to the delicious dishes she prepared.
+I loved watching the ducks and hens roam around, and whenever I heard the hens clucking, I would rush to the cottage to collect freshly laid eggs.

-We were fortunate to have Ashish and Dolly’s family on the fourth floor.
-I loved the aunty’s kadla curry.
+We were fortunate to have Ashish and Dolly’s family living on the fourth floor.
+Like us, they were also from Kerala but were Hindus.
+We were regular guests at Onam sadhyas.
+I loved aunty’s kadla curry.
 During summer, I used to sleep with them on the terrace.
 Many families would sleep on the terrace to escape the summer heat.
 We played antakshiri at night.

 We would go out together for movies, exhibitions, picnic, restaurants, and wedding ceremonies.
 During Diwali, we used to buy crackers from stalls in the Polo Ground.